luquelab/Environmental-Group/docs/Examples.md

 ## Example from Amin's FASTA file

+If you use this sequence file, you will get the results below.

 [Download Amin's FASTA file](https://github.com/luquelab/Environmental-Group/blob/main/docs/Amin_m2_H1N1_H3N2.FASTA)

-If you use this sequence file, you will get the results below.
+This project focuses on the M2 protein of Influenza A virus, comparing H1N1 and H3N2 sequences using sequence-based and physicochemical analyses, followed by alignment and structural visualization.
+Amin chose M2 because it is small, structurally interesting, and biologically important.
+It acts as a proton channel during viral entry and uncoating, and its tetrameric arrangement makes it a good target for both sequence and structural analysis.

 ## Pairwise Sequence Similarity Heatmap